j5int/openpyxl2/doc/styles.rst

 Using builtin styles
 --------------------

 The specification includes some builtin styles which can also be used.
-Unfortunately, the names for these styles are stored in their localised forms. openpyxl will only recognise the English names.
+Unfortunately, the names for these styles are stored in their localised forms. openpyxl will only recognise the English names and only exactly as written here.
 These are as follows:

 'Normal', # same as no style